 of concern to the practising scientist.

-Both of the above courses are complemented by books (published by
+The above courses are complemented by books (published by

 He was a senior scientist and research manager at Glaxo (later GlaxoWellcome) in the United Kingdom and Switzerland, specialising in drug discovery research for inflammatory diseases.